 We may disclose your personal information to third parties:

 - If Hakluyt & Company or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

-- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of supply and other agreements with you or the company you work for; or to protect the rights, property, or safety of Hakluyt & Company, our clients, employees or others.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, including stock or investment market reporting requirements, or in order to enforce or apply our terms of supply and other agreements with you or the company you work for; or to protect the rights, property, or safety of Hakluyt & Company, our clients, employees or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.